abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Configured the Cloud Shell
-- Used CLI to create a virtual machine
-- Executed commands in the Cloud Shell
-- Reviewed Azure Advisor Recommendations
+## Summary
+In this exercise, we configured the Cloud Shell and used the CLI to create a virtual machine.
+We executed various commands within the Cloud Shell to manage the virtual machine and other resources.
+Additionally, we reviewed Azure Advisor recommendations to ensure best practices and optimize the configuration.
+Throughout the exercise, we gained practical experience with Cloud Shell, Azure CLI, and leveraging Azure Advisor for resource optimization.

  ## Reference link